djdrysdale/digital-garden/notes/¶ Metamodernism.md

 ---
-Title: Metamodernism
+title: Metamodernism
-Date: 2021-02-26
+date: 2021-02-26
-Description: Metamodernism is a cultural mode associated primarily with the Age of the Internet.
+description: Metamodernism is a cultural mode associated primarily with the Age of the Internet.
-Tags: concept
+tags: concept
 ---

 Metamodernism, a cultural mode following modernism and postmodernism, describes a pattern of cultural philosophy emerged in the late twentieth century.
 The term was coined in 1975 by Mas'ud Zavarzade, but has become associated primarily with the Age of the Internet.